-After initial installation and completion of the PEP, OCWPD will have five years of maintenance services performed by a qualified contractor that specializes in native vegetation community restoration.
+After initial installation and completion of the PEP, OCWPD will have five years of maintenance services performed for the MFS site, and three years for the ruderal site, by a qualified contractor that specializes in native vegetation community restoration.
 Maintenance work shall be performed as indicated herein and per the Project Biologist's recommendations.
 OCWPD may choose to hire a maintenance contractor that is separate from the installation contractor.